TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 This section defines the Indexing implementation within Orleans.Indexing.

 ### Reading Property Attributes and Creating Indexes
 At Silo startup, the Indexing implementation uses reflection on each Grain class in all assemblies in its ApplicationParts.
 It reads the list of implemented interfaces for the Grain class and for any Indexable interfaces, it creates and validates the indexes defined on the properties of the `TProperties` of the `IIndexableGrain<TProperties>` underlying that `TIIndexableGrain`.
 (There is also a public API, `IndexValidator.Validate(Assembly assembly)`, to allow indexes to be validated during Unit Tests.)
 These indexes are cached, and the cache is keyed on `TIIndexableGrain`, with the value being the list of indexes for that interface.
-The cache also contains a dictionary of grain implementation classes to their indexed interfaces, for efficient retrieval during `IIndexWriter` instantiation.
+The cache also contains a dictionary of grain implementation classes to their indexed interfaces, for efficient retrieval during `IIndexedState` instantiation.
 ### Orleans Indexing Interfaces
 #### <a name="iindexablegrain"></a>`IIndexableGrain<TProperties>`
 In both the old inheritance-based system and the new Facet system, this not only marks the interface as being indexable, but it also defines a couple of methods necessary for the internal fault-tolerant indexing to communicate with the grain to manage the set of in-flight workflows.
-In the inheritance-based system, the indexing-specific subclass of `Grain<TGrainState>` implemented these; in the Facet system, the grain must implement these as simple call-throughs to the IIndexWriter implementation.
+In the inheritance-based system, the indexing-specific subclass of `Grain<TGrainState>` implemented these; in the Facet system, the grain must implement these as simple call-throughs to the `IIndexedState<TGrainState>` implementation, which as the name implies also manages the `TGrainState` instance.
 ```c#
     // Interface for a grain interface that will "contain" indexed properties (which are the properties of TProperties).
     public interface IIndexableGrain<TProperties> : IGrain where TProperties: new()